The term “front of house” refers to any place that customers can go within a restaurant. This includes the dining room, bar, patio, and restrooms.

 Hiring for the Front of the House

-There are many different jobs within any restaurant.
-But no matter what job you do, from the owner to the dishwasher, they are all important to making a restaurant run smoothly.
-Though many think that working in a restaurant is easy, but waiting tables requires a special skill set that not everyone is equipped with.
-Restaurant personnel who work the dining room and bar need be friendly, organized, and quick thinking.
-Experience is a plus, but the right person can learn quickly with on-the-job-training.
+There are many different jobs within a restaurant, and every single one, from the owner to the dishwasher, is essential to making a restaurant run smoothly.
+Many think working in a restaurant is easy, but waiting tables, tending bar, hosting, and even properly bussing tables requires special skill sets with which not everyone is equipped.
+Restaurant personnel who work the dining room and bar need to be friendly, organized, and quick on their feet.
+Experience is a plus, but the right person can learn quickly with on-the-job training.

 Stocking the Front of the House

-Check out these popular restaurant promotions.
-From buying the right equipment to hiring the right people, a well-organized front of the house will help lay the foundation for a successful restaurant.
+From keeping customer service central to your mission to hiring the right people, to buying the right equipment, a well-organized front of the house will help lay the foundation for a successful restaurant.

 - The front of the house (FOH) of a restaurant describes every area of the restaurant where a customer can go.